devikagorebal/CRIMINAL-RISK-ASSESSMENT-REQUEST/README.md

 ## Prompt History

-Below is the actual sequence of prompts I used to get from "here's a PDF" to a validated XLSForm and a working static web form.
-I’ve cleaned up the sequence so it reflects the workflow more clearly.
+Below is a cleaner and more professional prompt sequence that reflects the workflow from source document to validated form and working web interface.

-**Prompt 1 (initial ask, with the PDF and a reference XLSForm attached):**
+**Prompt 1 (initial request, with the PDF and a reference XLSForm attached):**
-> "Develop ODK xls form for the attached PDF"
+> "Create an ODK XLSForm from the attached PDF, following the structure and column conventions used in the reference XLSForm."

-I attached the Manitoba Criminal Risk Assessment Request PDF plus an existing XLSForm example (`BBCI.xlsx`, an unrelated health-screening form I'd used before) purely so the AI would match the column conventions I wanted (`type, name, label, required, required_message, appearance, hint, relevant, default, constraint, constraint_message, calculation, repeat_count, read_only`), rather than inventing its own structure.
+I attached the Manitoba Criminal Risk Assessment Request PDF plus an existing XLSForm example (`BBCI.xlsx`, an unrelated health-screening form I had used before) so the language model would follow the column conventions I wanted (`type, name, label, required, required_message, appearance, hint, relevant, default, constraint, constraint_message, calculation, repeat_count, read_only`) instead of inventing a different structure.

 **Prompt 2:**
-> "Use the XLS file and the PDF as inputs to generate Pug Template using any AI Model, underlying LLM of your choice but that supports reasoning"
+> "Use the completed XLSForm and the original PDF as inputs to generate a web form version that mirrors the same sections, logic, and field names using a reasoning-capable language model."

-This is where I asked for the second half of the deliverable — using both the finished XLSForm and the original PDF together to produce a web version, and to justify the model choice.
-The first pass at this was a Pug template.
+This step focused on producing the second half of the deliverable: a browser-based form that matched the spreadsheet structure and the original document closely.

-**Prompt 3 (after testing the static-rendered Pug output and hitting a submit error):**
+**Prompt 3:**
-> "its showing like this" *(screenshot of `ERR_FILE_NOT_FOUND` when clicking Submit on the plain rendered HTML file)*
+> "The form is not functioning correctly when opened directly in a browser.
+Please revise the approach so the interface works as a fully static web experience with client-side handling and a confirmation page."

-This surfaced a real gap — a static render of a Pug template has nowhere to submit *to* without a server behind it.
-The initial fix was to move toward a browser-based submission flow.
+This surfaced the need to shift from a server-dependent approach to a browser-based flow that could be opened and tested directly.

-**Prompt 4 (useful follow-up after the submit issue):**
+**Prompt 4:**
-> "Convert the form to a fully static HTML/CSS/JS version with no Node.js or server dependency, while preserving the same form flow and a confirmation page"
+> "Convert the form into a dependency-free static web interface with the same form flow, conditional behavior, and confirmation experience, while preserving a consistent schema for future integration."

 That prompt led to the final implementation: a dependency-free web form that works by opening the file directly in a browser, stores the submission in `localStorage`, and shows the confirmation summary on the next page.

 **Prompt 5:**
-> "Create a README file for this project and include the prompt history"
+> "Create a README file for this project and include the prompt history and implementation summary."

 This document.